sokungz01/invitation/README.md

 ```ts
 member('this-is-my-github-username');
 ```
+> Don't forget to introduce yourself in a pull request ticket!
+> It must include your KMUTT student id *(630705xxxxx)* to identify your KMUTT status.

 After your pull request is merged. please accept the invitation in your e-mail **within 7 days**, otherwise, the invitation will expire.

-Don't forget to introduce yourself in a pull request ticket!
-It must include your KMUTT student id *(630705xxxxx)* to identify your KMUTT status.
+Once you are a member, you can go to the [member list page](https://github.com/orgs/cpe-kmutt-student/people) and change the membership visibility to "Public."
+This will add the **CPE** logo to your GitHub profile.

 ***HAVE A NICE DAY IN OUR UNION 💗***